davidthewatson/davidthewatson.github.io/src/about/index.md

 I'm into <a href="#health">health</a>, <a href="#music">music</a>, and <a href="#software">software</a>.

 My compulsion with health is simple.
-My diagnosis with ideopathic Type 1 Diabetes Mellitus at age 7 imparted a certain premature maturity on me.
-I responded as best I could by studying biology, chemistry, and medicine while playing Peter Pan in between.
+My diagnosis with Type 1 Diabetes Mellitus at age 7 imparted a certain premature-maturity on me.

+I responded as best I could by studying biology, chemistry, and medicine in [Piaget's concrete operational stage](https://childandfamilyblog.com/piaget-stages-cognitive-development/?gclid=CjwKCAjwv-2pBhB-EiwAtsQZFNRPKXY6iKmVtRQzUxVcM7dZQEFPOMDHwB43F-Jg2y-d9Qkhhi0r2xoCszEQAvD_BwE).
+This was easy since dad was involved in chemistry and mom was involved in biology.

+The rest of my education in medicine resulted from growing up a latchkey kid in a doctor's office.
+That's where the docs tutored me during coffee breaks while I read medical school textbooks for fun, playing Peter Pan in between.
+By the time I got to those courses years later in school, they didn't require much homework.

 As a teenager, I was invited and joined the board of directors of my local American Diabetes Association chapter.

 > Death gives meaning to our lives.
 It gives importance and value to time.
 Time would become meaningless if there were too much of it. <footer>- <cite>[Ray Kurzweil][4]</cite></footer>